Quantum-Accelerators/quacc/docs/user/settings/settings.md

 ## Using Environment Variables

 If you want to define quacc settings without writing them to a YAML file, you can instead modify the desired settings by defining individual environment variables with `QUACC` as the prefix.
 The environment variable takes precedence over any value specified in the YAML file.
 Most simple field types (e.g. `int`, `bool`, `float`, `str`) will be automatically inferred from the environment variable.
+For more complex types, such as lists or dictionaries, refer to the corresponding section in the [pydantic-settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/#parsing-environment-variable-values) documentation.
+We use `__` as the delimiter for nested settings.

 To achieve the same results as the aforementioned YAML file, you would define the following environment variables:

 ```bash
 export QUACC_SCRATCH_DIR=/path/to/my/scratch/dir